UBC-MDS/programming-in-python-for-data-science/chapters/en/module4.md

 Tasks:
-- Use some of the string verbs you learn in the lecture to count all the times "let it be" (all upper and lower case versions) appears in the string `lyrics`.
+- Use some of the string verbs you learned in the lecture to count all the times "let it be" (all upper and lower case versions) appears in the string `lyrics`.
-- Save it in an object named `letitbe_count`
+- Save it in an object named `letitbe_count`.

 <codeblock id="04_03">

-- Are you using `.lower()`?
+- Are you converting `lyrics` to lowercase using `.lower()`?
 - Are you using `.count()` with the argument `let it be`?

 </codeblock>